 Elephant's Foot care is simple.
 Feed the plant with a very dilute (25 percent of normal) fertilizer with each watering.
 Withhold fertilizer and water sparingly during the plant's dormant period, when the vines turn yellow and die back.
 Plants often go dormant during the summer, but there is no set pattern or time schedule.

-If the vine dries up completely during dormancy, move the plant to a cool place and withhold water completely for about 2 weeks, then return it to the sunny location and resume normal care.
+If the vine dries up completely during dormancy, move the plant to a cool place and withhold water completely for about two weeks, then return it to the sunny location and resume regular care.

 This can be done from seed.
 Cuttings are not an option.
-The seed capsule must be dry before seed can be collected.
+The seed capsule must be dry before the seeds can be collected.
 The seeds, which are winged, should be sown in flat seed pans.
 They should be covered with a sowing medium not deeper than 2 inches (5 cm).

 - Back to genus Dioscorea